shawenyao/jekyll-now/_posts/2020-05-03-Modern-Portfolio-Theory-a-Case-Study-on-Turnips.md

 </div>

 ## A Better Strategy: What if You have Friends?
-To make things more interesting, the game also allows you to buy (on Sunday) and exercise your "turnip option" (in the following week) on a friend's island.
+To make things more interesting, the game also allows you to buy (on Sunday) and sell your turnips (in the following week) on a friend's island.
 Taking advantage of such flexibility, a rational turnip investor will compare as many options as possible and only buy at the minimum and sell at the maximum across all islands.

 Analytically, let $P_1$, $P_2$, ..., $P_N$ be the turnip prices observed on $N$ different islands.
 Assuming they are IID and follow the cumulative distribution function of